 How Does a DWI Affect Your Life in New York?

 The consequences of a DWI in New York go beyond the fines and other penalties.
 There are real-life consequences that can affect the future of a convicted person.
 First, the conviction leaves behind a permanent criminal record that makes finding a job difficult.
 Some jobs require a clean driving record as part of the employment conditions, like bus or taxi drivers are not to have DWI convictions on record.

 Upon conviction for a DWI, the sentencing court keeps a record of the case or rap sheet.
 The rap sheet is a public document to which the police and public employers, in some cases, have access.
-Some employers conduct background checks on an applicant’s criminal history before hiring.

 Although section 752(1) & (2) of the New York Corrections Law prevents an employer from denying an employee employment based on a criminal conviction, there are exceptions where an employer can refuse a prospective employee based on that.
 These exceptions are if there is a direct relationship between the criminal conviction and the employment or that granting the job will pose an unreasonable risk to property or the welfare of specific individuals or members of the public.

 Sometimes, it may prevent a convict from entering a prestigious college or receiving financial aid.
 There is also the factor of increased insurance premiums or outright cancellation of insurance policies to consider because the law regards the driver as high-risk.
 It can also lead to the suspension or revocation of professional licenses upon conviction.

 Can You Get Fired for a DWI in New York?

 Yes, a DWI in New York can result in job loss for an employee.
 New York is an employment-at-will state, which means that the employer or employee may terminate the employment contract without reason.
 Every contract of employment states the working terms and conduct expected of employees.
 If the agreement provides that a conviction will result in job loss, it automatically terminates the employment.